Categories: Civil Litigation and Dispute Resolution

-Course Page for Fall 2014 - Edwards, Timothy
+Course Page for Spring 2015 - Edwards, Timothy

 This three credit seminar teaches the important skills that lawyers use up until the time of trial.
 Since the vast majority of cases settle before trial, a lawyer's success has at least as much to do with mastery of the nuts and bolts of pre-trial advocacy as courtroom prowess.
 The seminar will use a simulation approach to cover skills that include:

 * Drafting interrogatories and responses to interrogatories.

 * Drafting a pre-trial memorandum.

 Students will receive immediate feedback from the instructors on the in-class simulations.
 The seminar has limited enrollment.
 Second and third year students are eligible.
 This course is being offered on a pass/fail only basis.